 Estimated reading time: 4 minutes

 You need to hire the best candidates if your small business has one or more job openings.
-This typically starts by posting ads on recruitment websites like LinkedIn™ or Glassdoor® or asking your current employees if they know anyone who might be a good fit.
+This typically starts by posting ads on recruitment websites or asking your current employees if they know anyone who might be a good fit.
 Soon after that, you will be sifting through resumes and cover letters to identify the standouts.
 Before you schedule in-person interviews, ask yourself this question: Do you need to meet job candidates in person to pick the best person?

 However, it would help if you had an online recruiting strategy to address the physical distance between you and your prospects’ potential challenges.
 This Balboa Capital blog article can help guide you in the right direction.
 It explains how you can hire employees without ever meeting them in person.

 Having the right online recruiting strategy can save time and money and help you attract top-performing candidates.
 Your plan needs to enhance your online reputation, sell your brand, and show job seekers what it is like to work at your small business.
 For example, add a career resources page to your website that gives job seekers an inside look at your company.
 Include employee benefits and perks, employee testimonials, and office photographs.
 Most people looking for jobs will look at business websites, so having an entire careers page can help differentiate you from the competition.

 Next, your online recruiting strategy should include building a social media presence.
 When not hiring, regularly posting on the top social networks helps you connect with industry professionals.
 Lastly, claim your small business profile on Glassdoor® and encourage employees to post reviews.